OSGeo/gdal/doc/source/development/rfc/rfc85_policy_code_additions.rst

   day-to-day life of the GDAL project, and need to monitor closely the communication channels of the project: issue tracker, mailing lists, etc.

-- Maintainers are expected to supporting their contributions by triaging bug reports, reviewing related pull requests and RFCs, making functional enhancements, testing releases, and improving documentation, tests, and infrastructure.
+- Maintainers are expected to support their contributions by triaging bug reports, reviewing related pull requests and RFCs, making functional enhancements, testing releases, and improving documentation, tests, and infrastructure.